jhpyle/docassemble/_docs/docker.md

 If you enable both [S3](#persistent s3) and
 [Azure blob storage](#persistent azure), only [S3] will be used.

+When setting up Azure blob storage, you should consider setting up a backup mechanism in Azure.
+When uploaded files are stored in Azure blob storage, **docassemble** does not include those files in its rotating backups.

 ## <a name="persistent"></a>Using persistent volumes